 Shortly after this revelation, builders working on the house uncovered the bones of a middle-aged woman.
 The skeleton was dated to the 16th Century and received a secret burial in St. Peter’s churchyard.

 8. Hellingly Hospital, Hailsham, East Sussex

 Hellingly Hospital started life as the East Sussex County Asylum.
-It opened its doors in 1903 after the County Authority of East Sussex elected to build a new lunatic asylum to combat the serious overcrowding in Haywards Heath Asylum.
+It opened its doors in 1903 after the County Authority of East Sussex elected to build a new lunatic asylum to combat the severe overcrowding in Haywards Heath Asylum.

 Like all psychiatric hospitals at the time, Hellingly Hospital was remarkably cruel to its inmates, which is a much better way to describe those who were sent there than “patients”.

-Many of the daring explorers who visited Hellingly Hospital during its years of abandonment reported such paranormal activity as thunderous footsteps echoing throughout the building, unexplainable mists, and feeling physically ill.
+Many daring explorers who visited Hellingly Hospital during its years of abandonment reported such paranormal activity as thunderous footsteps echoing throughout the building, unexplainable mists, and feeling physically ill.

 Only a couple of years ago, the abandoned building which was at one time Hellingly Hospital was demolished to make room for a housing estate, though why anyone would want to live there is beyond me.

 9. Pevensey Castle, Pevensey, East Sussex

 Pevensey Castle dates back to the Roman occupation.
 It is known that it was constructed in 290 AD, but its original use remains a topic of debate to this day.